Hostile Vehicle Mitigation (HVM)

 The threat of Hostile Vehicle Attacks

-During the past decade the threat of terrorist vehicle bombs has increased.
+During the past few decades, the threat of terrorist vehicle bombs has increased.
 This form of attack is more advanced than previous terrorism types as it creates maximum confusion and destruction with minimum warning.

 Previously, vehicles were very often parked in close proximity to the intended target and the bomb exploded remotely.
-Now, with the introduction of the suicide bomber, the intent is to breach the perimeter and drive at the intended target before initiating the explosion.
+Now, with the popularity of the 'suicide bomber', the intent is to breach the perimeter and drive towards the intended target before initiating the explosion.
 Commercially – hostile vehicle mitigation strategy, planning, product development and installation is the best defence we can employ.

 Targeting public areas